jaksik/limitless-wake/src/pages/blog/2019-09-27-10-best-swimming-spots-around-austin.md

   - Dates
   - ''
 ---
-# 10 of the Best Places to Swim Around Austin

 **INTRO**: Always clean up your trash.
 Do not leave these areas dirtier than you found them.
 Bring a trash bag and pick up what you see.
 Don't let your city become a dump!
 Value what you have around you and show it respect.